Marc Lore: The Man, The Myth, The Legend?

 Show Me the Money

-(Image Source: Youtube)
+(Image Source: YouTube)

-What does all this flattery and “agile methodology” do for the bottom line and layman investor.
+What does all this flattery and “agile methodology” do for the bottom line and layman investor?
 Nothing yet.
-I want to stress the word yet, because retail is a fickle business and profit margins were razor thin before Amazon bought Whole Foods, and some are now saying could even go lower than the low single digits...to the point where retailers may literally have to pay you to walk in the door -- banish the thought!
-However, Wal-Mart and Amazon like Russia and the United States during the Cold War, will only make each other better, smarter, and more determined to deliver the ultimate user experience in the new omni-channel retail ecosystem; which in turn will bring long-term value to its shareholders.
-Unfortunately I don't own either Amazon or Wal-Mart individually (I’ll have to settle having them in various 401K and IRA fund holdings), but Amazon is way too high for an alpha seeking individual, so Wal-Mart may be the best place to park your money for the foreseeable future.
-Technology and Retail have now both seen headwinds, and these may get worse before they get better...and I hope they do, so I can finally buy them on the cheap!
+I want to stress the word yet, because retail is a fickle business and profit margins were razor thin before Amazon bought Whole Foods, and some are now saying could even go lower than the low single digits... to the point where retailers may literally have to pay you to walk in the door - banish the thought!
+However, Wal-Mart and Amazon, like Russia and the United States during the Cold War, will only make each other better, smarter and more determined to deliver the ultimate user experience in the new omni-channel retail ecosystem; which in turn will bring long-term value to its shareholders.
+Unfortunately, I don't own either Amazon or Wal-Mart individually (I’ll have to settle having them in various 401K and IRA fund holdings), but Amazon is way too high for an alpha-seeking individual, so Wal-Mart may be the best place to park your money for the foreseeable future.
+Technology and Retail have now both seen headwinds, and these may get worse before they get better... and I hope they do, so I can finally buy them on the cheap!

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.